 Both the twigs and the bark of this tree can be ground into a powder and consumed as part of a recipe, in a tea, or some contend, even eater raw, to help replace nutrient in the body.

 18. Wild Asparagus

-Wild Asparagus is a prime source of potassium.
+Wild asparagus is a prime source of potassium.
 Vitamins B6 and 6, and thiamine.
-You can safely eat wild asparagus raw, or boil it and use as you would homegrown or store bought asparagus.
+You can safely eat it raw, or boil it and use as you would homegrown or store-bought asparagus.

 During the spring, the flowers that bloom on gooseberry bushes are a bright red and hang heavily down from their branches until they ripen during the final days of May through early June.

 This is the one lily that is safe to eat.
 Both tiger lilies and Easter Lilies are extremely toxic to humans.

 Daylilies have flowers that boast six orange petals and a stem without leaves.
 Their main stock also is free of leaves.
 You can eat daylilies raw and whole, or cook them and toss them into salads.

 These nut trees are typically extremely short when compared to other nut-bearing trees.
 Hazelnut trees commonly grow to reach between 12 to 20 feet tall.